 - Kruthiakka- the eldest cousin, who didn’t have a mean bone in her body.
 She was a favourite of not only our mothers but also of us cousins & was usually given the responsibility of making sure that we didn’t get into too many troubles.
 No easy job.

-- Sambramakka- 2 years younger than Kruthiakka, an animal lover (& also all creepy crawly insects lover) who had the habit of always bumping her head on door frames or on windows right on the day before she travels to any place.
+- Sambramakka- 2 years younger than Kruthiakka, an animal lover (& also all creepy crawly insects lover) who had the habit of always bumping her head on door frames or on windows right on the day before she would travel to any place.

 - Hithyshi- 2 years younger than Sambramakka & same age as mine.
 She was that quiet cousin amongst us who never questioned any of our ridiculous plans & possessed the super power of holding food in her mouth without swallowing or spitting it out for even upto 1 hour, wow!!